qwerfd2/Groove_Coaster_2_Server/README.md

 The PC version has exclusive songs/packs, and the chart/model files are an exact match from mobile asset.
 Music is in header-appended OGG, which is also compatible with Mobile.
 Porting is technically feasible if the format of stage_param can be RE'd.

 On Jan.
 24, 2025, Taito announced the end of service of the game.
 This prompted the creation of this repo and release of private server.

+Effort was spent on porting charts from the arcade port (4max) to 2OS, and this process has been automated.
+The work and related tools has been added to the repo.

+Additional avatars and skins were ported, but a 256 hard amount limit was encountered for avatar, after addressing a 200 soft limit.

+Leaderboard ranking was scraped as a dataset just prior to the server shutdown and added to the repo.

+Taito shutted down the server on March 31st, 2025, marking the completion of project Taiyo.

+Overall, the project was a resounding success.
+The initial goal of creating a feature-rich private server was accomplished, with bonus points such as the toolchain, 4MAX expansion, and leaderboard dataset.
+If we were to nitpick, the save data hard limit was not addressed, various promotional material was not acquired from the server, and the leaderboard was not completely scraped.

 </details>